Mount Arapiles: History

-Abseiling off the back of Muldoon, 13.
+Abseiling at the back of Muldoon, 13.
 The start of the climb is the large vertical crack visible to the right of the climber at the bottom.

 Note: the modern history of Mount Arapiles is covered in greater detail in many of the works listed in the References section.

 Arapiles was first considered for climbing in a recreational manner in September 1963, when Bob and Steve Craddock travelled to Mitre Rock after seeing it in a tourist guide, and saw that their destination was dwarfed by Mount Arapiles.
 It was a number of weeks and visits before climbing was actually attempted at Arapiles, with the first climbs being recorded in November 1963 on what is now called "The Pinnacle Face".
 The pioneering group, consisting of the Craddocks, Doug Angus, Peter Jackson, and Greg Lovejoy split into two parties, with each party claiming a route on the same day.
 Many more climbs were put up in the following days and weeks, including the classic climb Tiptoe Ridge (5), and in 1964 Steve Craddock and his father Bob produced the first Arapiles climbing guidebook on a school duplicating machine (featuring 15 routes).

-March 1965 saw the establishment of two significant climbs: The Bard (12) and Watchtower Crack (16).
+March 1965 saw the establishment of two significant climbs: 'The Bard' (12) and 'Watchtower Crack' (16).
 These climbs were done on the same day and are still regarded as classic climbs, often seeing numerous ascents per day.
 Activity steadily increased at Arapiles and in August 1966, Mike Stone and Ian Speedie released the second guidebook, Mt Arapiles.
 It was the first hardcover guide in Australia and featured 108 climbs.
 The rest of the 1960s saw many more new routes put up of increasing difficulty, with many including numerous aid points.
 The focus was on "getting up the climb... and staying alive", whether free climbing or not.